codygordon/redash-to-salesforce/README.md

 ### Production

-You can either have an external service like `crontab` run the built scriptat `redash-to-salesforce\dist\index.js`, or run:
+You can either have an external service such as `crontab` run the built script at `redash-to-salesforce\dist\index.js`, or run:

 ```sh
 $ npm run prod
 ```

 In `production` mode a log file will be created in the specified directory each time the script is run and no logs will be sent to the console.

+## TODOs

+1. Write test suites in Mocha